15 Longest Bridges in the World, Its Length Reaching Hundreds of KM?

 Like the Changhua-Kaohsiung Viaduct, the 115.9 km long Cangde Grand Bridge is a special bridge for the Beijing-Shanghai High Speed Railway in China.

-See also difference between fox and coyote
+See also difference between break and continue in c

 The structure is made in such a way as to withstand earthquakes.
 This bridge crosses the Wei River and several other small rivers with 3092 piers which were completed in 2010.